Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: The examples of graphs of size with no stable matching

 In this section, we consider the case of $n=3$.
-Let us first classify all graphs of the problem of this dimension; this will facilitate their computer search.
+Let us first classify all graphs of the problem of this size; this will facilitate their computer search.

 If the basic subgraph of the graph $G$ contains cycles of length~3, then there exist vertices $v_0,v_1,v_2$ such that $r( v_0,v_1)=r(v_1,v_2)=r(v_2,v_0)=1$.
 Therefore, if the family $(v_0,v_1,v_2)$ enters in a matching, then these vertices can enter in no blocking triple.
-But then we again get the case of $n=2$ which is mentioned in the statement of Theorem~\ref{two} (compare this paragraph with the beginning of the proof of Theorem~\ref{two}).
+But then we again get the case of $n=2$ which is mentioned in the statement of Theorem~\ref{two}.

 Therefore, the basic subgraph of the graph $G$ represents either a cycle of length~9, or a cycle of length~6 with three edges that lead to this cycle.
 Altogether, accurate to the cyclic symmetry, there are 6 such subgraphs; they are shown in Fig.~\ref{G''}